-For Level 1, during the clinical orientation in the first week the clinical instructor will teach any new math concepts, review common formulas, math conversions, and equivalencies for medication administration.
-The first math exam will be administered during the fourth week of the clinical course.
-The retake exam will be given by the 6th week after the student has completed the remediation
+For Level 1, during the skill lab course, the instructor will teach math concepts, review common formulas, math conversions, and equivalencies for medication administration.
+The first math exam will be administered during the semester concurrently with the medication proficiency skill.
+A pharm math grade will be given as an assignment grade and will not require retake